 These Sausage Stuffed Portobello Mushrooms are a delicious low carb dinner!
 A savory sausage tomato sauce topped with gooey, melty cheese on top of an umami portobello mushroom!
-Make this umami bomb for dinner tonight!
+Make this portobello mushroom recipe for dinner tonight!

 Sausage Stuffed Portobello Mushrooms

 Ahhh, you guys.
 These Sausage Stuffed Portobello Mushrooms are my new favorite thing, I’m not even kidding.
+Portobello mushrooms make a great low carb dinner base.
 You know I love using vegetables as a carb replacer like with THESE bell peppers or THESE bell peppers or ALL the spaghetti squash.
 PS, spell check is telling me that “carb replacer” isn’t a thing?
 Um, I have to disagree, carb replacer is TOTALLY a thing, and these Sausage Stuffed Portobello Mushrooms are totally one of them.
 Those?
 Anyhoo.